vossgroup/gplearn/README.rst

-Changes in this fork of Trevor Steven's gplearn
+Changes in this fork of Trevor Stevens' gplearn
 ===============================================

 This fork extends the original code by three methods: